mattcarlotta/nvi/README.md

 # NVI

-A stand-alone .env file parser for interpolating and assigning multiple .env files into a process.
+A stand-alone .env file parser for interpolating and assigning ENVs into a process locally or remotely.

 ## Quick Links